connexcs/docs/docs/customer/main.md

 + **Name**: Contacts real name
 + **Email**: This is the contact's login and a means to contact them.
-+ **Contact Type**: This field is only used for informational and organisational purposes, there is no additional function for it.
 + **Phone** or **Mobile**: To reach the contact.
++ **Contact Type**: This field is only used for informational and organizational purposes, there is no additional function for it.
 + **Auto Generate Password**: Select this to have a password generated online and sent via email.
 Deselect the box to enter a password manually.
 + **Public Notes**: Display on the Customer Portal.
 + **Private Notes**: Display in the Control Panel.